tzellman/hyperapp-boilerplate/README.md

 ## Credits

 The basis of the counter code was mostly copied from @selfup's [hyperapp-one]()https://github.com/selfup/hyperapp-one) example.
-I also thank @lukeed and @jbucaran for all of the `fly` examples, and the library itself.
+I also thank @lukeed and @jbucaran for all of the `taskr` examples, and the library itself.

 ## Author